 Strung to pitch on DR's provided by bedfordbanjoshop.com

 High in the nut.

-Someone shimmed it with full shit, will only need to shim Bass
+Someone shimmed it with a full shim, will only need to shim

 All slots cut to gauge, trying bridges

 Machine buffed and waxed